How Often Do I Have to Run to Lose Weight? Plus: 6 Helpful Training Tips

 2. Focus on strength training

 Unfortunately, it’s hard to reach your goal weight with running alone.
 Sascha explained that “the higher the percentage of muscle in your body is, the higher your basal metabolic rate will be.”
 Therefore, in addition to your running training, you should include at least one strength training workout per week either with free weights or your own body weight.
-The Results app is a good way to strength train using your own body weight.
+The adidas Training app is a good way to strength train using your own body weight.

 3. Mix up your training